Created By: Rick Rodgers

 Indulgent is hardly the word for this wonderful dessert; but fresh blackberries work wonders with cutting its richness.
 Flavorful egg bread is soaked in a custard spiked with almond extract and orange zest.
-Delicious on its own, it's even better with a dollop of whipped cream or vanilla ice cream.
+Delicious on its own, our blackberry almond bread pudding recipe is even better with a dollop of whipped cream or vanilla ice cream.

 - 6 large eggs